zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a third-year undergraduate student at the University of Michigan, majoring in **Computer Science**.
+I'm affiliated to the [Honors Program](https://lsa.umich.edu/honors) at the College of Literature, Science, and the Arts (LSA).

 I'm passionate about training unified foundation models that accept multimodal inputs, including **touch, images, videos, language, and audio**.
 I'm enthusiastic about building efficient multimodal models by **efficiently fine-tuning** pre-trained unimodal models using a limited amount of downstream data and improving unimodal accuracy by **transferring** representations learned from other modalities.

 I've designed efficient algorithms that handle large amounts of data, including the [MIA-Sort](https://pypi.org/project/miasort/) algorithm, and I was fortunate to be advised by Professor [Minji Kim](https://www.michiganmedicine.org/profile/10026/minji-kim) at the [Minji Lab](https://www.minjilab.com/).
 I also implemented a study to find factors influencing **Brain-Computer Interface** (BCI) system's performance on people with physical impairments, and I was honored to be advised by Dr. [Jane Huggins](https://medicine.umich.edu/dept/pmr/jane-huggins-phd) at the [Direct Brain Interface (UM-DBI) Laboratory](https://sites.google.com/umich.edu/umdbi/home).